 While remote workers bring with them numerous benefits, such as cash savings on office space and equipment, their very remoteness means they require a bit more ingenuity and skill to manage.

 And despite them being so remote, it’s important that they feel like they’re being led and managed, if they’re to be productive.
 They want to feel like they’re a key part of your company – it’s crucial for their motivation.

-Unlike traditional employees who are all gathered together in the same building, remote workers are often based far and wide.
+Unlike traditional workers who are all gathered together in the same building, remote workers are often based far and wide.
 You might have an admin girl who is based in California and a freelance writer who is based in Scotland.
 They work on the same projects, but they’ll never physically meet.
 With such geographical diversity, it’s not exactly easy to effectively lead and manage workers.

 But good leadership and management is key to productivity and success.
-Moreover, there are ways to lead and manage your merry band of remote workers so that everyone is satisfied in their role.
+Moreover, there are ways to lead and manage a merry band of remote workers so that everyone is satisfied in their role.
 Let’s take a look.

 Be Available to Manage Workers